Urinary Tract Infections (UTIs) and Proteus Mirabilis

 In a male the urethra transports sperm as well, although not at the same time as urine.

-Causes of UTIs and Some Prevention Tips
+Causes of UTIs and Possible Prevention Steps

 In women, the anus is behind and close to the urethral opening.
 It's easy for bacteria to move from the anus to the urethra, which is why hygiene and careful toilet habits are so important.
 Health experts recommend that women wipe from front to back after defecation to reduce the chance of bacterial entry into the urethra.
 Bacteria can also enter the urethra from the opening to the reproductive tract, which is located between the anus and the urethral opening.